nitinshivakumar/DeepSeek-CodeCraft/Readme.md

 ```

 ## Configuration
-Modify `config.json` to adjust model parameters such as:
+Modify to adjust model parameters such as:
 - Temperature (controls randomness of output)
-- Max tokens
 - Programming language preference

 ## Roadmap